 The 2-Hour Window

-Readers Favorite Cat Food and Covers:
+Readers’ Favorite Cat Food and Covers:

 What Happens When Food Goes Bad?

-Feeding your cat wet food that has been out for too long is dangerous because it is a very good medium for the development of bacteria and fungi.
-Click To TweetLet's take an example.
+Let’s look at an example.
 When you leave food out for a day or more, you will find it riddled with mildew.
 This is the massive development of fungi in the spoiled food medium.
 This is a fortunate situation because mildew is visible.
-When you see it on the food, you know that it's no longer good to eat.
+So when you see it on the food, you know it’s no longer suitable to eat.

 - lethargy